Sociology Internship Program

 Receive credit and work in an area of your interest!

-Internships in the fields of sociology, social work, and criminal justice are available to our sociology majors.
+Internships in the fields of sociology, social work, and criminology and criminal justice are available to our sociology majors.
 The internship program is designed to place our majors with, and work in, public or private agencies that are compatible with their interests.

 Internship Advisor and Course Instructor: